Mental Health, Substance Abuse, and Developmental Disability Services

 Ongoing supports that enable participant’s, for whom competitive employment at or above the minimum wage is unlikely absent the provision of supports, and who, because of their disabilities, need supports, to perform in a regular work setting.
 The scope and intensity of Supported Employment services may change over time, based on the needs of the participant.
 Supported Employment services are conducted in a variety of settings, particularly work sites where persons without disabilities are employed.

 Yoga at BHS is a combination of exercise, meditation, and relaxation.
-Yoga is provided every Friday at 2:30 P.M. for staff and consumers by Roz Johnson.
-Roz is certified through Yoga Fit.
+Yoga is provided Monday at 3:00 P.M. by Leslie Lunney and Wednesday at 3:00 P.M. by Roz Johnson for staff and consumers.
+Roz and Leslie are both certified through Yoga Fit.
 Mats are provided.

 Behavioral Health Crisis Center